 - Assess the most powerful way to document reflectively in your setting

-- Implement documentation and reflection as a tool for change
+- Implement reflective practice as a tool for change

 THE AUSTRALIAN PROFESSIONAL TEACHING STANDARDS